kylermintah/personal-site/src/articles/yaml-templates/yaml-templates.md

 <br>

 In this piece we explore a technique for YAML pipeline modularization in Azure DevOps using YAML templates.  <br><br>
-In a development team, or in your project, there are a few reasosn as to why you may consider using templates for your pipelines.
+In a development team, or in your project, there are a few reasons as to why you may consider using templates for your pipelines.

 Organizing your pipeline into multiple files in your version control system may allow for ease of substitution & reuse of each  `job / stage / step`.

-From the perspective of practical collaboration - this also enables ease of code reviews on individual pipeline segments, as well as the separation of pipeline segment responsibility to different team members within your codebase (e.g. build, QA, release etc).
+From the perspective of practical collaboration - this also enables ease of code reviews on individual pipeline segments, as well as the separation of pipeline segment responsibility to different team members within your codebase (e.g. build, QA, release etc.).

 [You can read more about pipeline templates here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops).